A Partisia Smart Contract utilizes three distinct binary formats, which are described in detail below.

 The short name of an action is an u32 integer identifier that uniquely identifies the action within the smart contract.

-The short name is encoded as unsigned LEB128 format, which means that short names have variable lengths.
+The short name is encoded as unsigned LEB128 format, which means

 It is easy to determine how many bytes a LEB128 encoded number contains by examining bit 7 of each byte.